-Getting started with omnichannel marketing
+Getting started with omnichannel marketing for small business

 The simple answer to how to get started is: don’t put all your marketing eggs in one basket.
 But you shouldn’t try to use every channel out there in your marketing strategy.
 Instead, get to know your customers and create customer profiles that help you understand which channels your target audience frequents.

 If you’re marketing to Baby Boomers, Instagram is not the place.
 If you want Millennials, mobile search better factor in heavily to your plan.
 Even if you’re not entirely sure which channels are best, try a few out then measure results so that you understand which channels are having the biggest impact in reaching your audience.

 Make sure your messaging across all channels and platforms is consistent.
 A shopper in your store should see similar signage and promotions from what she sees on your Instagram or Snapchat account.

 Give up trying to fully own your marketing message with digital marketing; your fans can be your biggest ally.
 A tweet, video demonstration, or blog review is user-generated content that is essentially free advertising.
 Monitor what’s being said about your brand online and be gracious to influencers and fans who talk about your products.
 It never hurts to send them free products as a thank-you!